xinkuifeng/cpputils/README.md

 make
 ```

-and the binary file can be found in the folder `tst`.
+and the binary file can be found in the folder `build/tst`.